boyski/pmaudit/README.md

 tool could be introduced into a GNU make build.
 It's intended solely as a demo of what can be done.

+**
+NOTE: the pmaudit Python (PyPI) download does not include pmash.c (because it's not part of the Python package) or pmamake (because it's not intended for actual use).
+These may be gotten directly from the git repo.
+**

 ## Uses of Build Auditing

 A few examples of where build auditing could be useful: